-US banks report mixed results, see consumers as still fairly healthy
+US Banks Report Mixed Results, See Consumers As Still Fairly Healthy

-Large US banks reported mixed results Friday, dented by exceptional costs connected to job cuts and to replenishing a federal fund tapped during last year's crisis involving midsized lenders.
+(MENAFN- Jordan Times) NEW YORK - Large US banks reported mixed results last week, dented by exceptional costs connected to job cuts and to replenishing a federal fund tapped during last year's crisis involving midsized lenders.

 But while consumer credit quality has diminished somewhat, executives continued to describe relatively resilient US economic conditions.

-"The consumer credit narrative broadly is that the consumer is fine," said JPMorgan Chase Chief Financial Officer Jeremy Barnum, who characterized an uptick in charge offs for bad loans as reflecting a "normalization" of the credit market, rather than a "deterioration."
+"The consumer credit narrative broadly is that the consumer is fine," said JPMorgan Chase Chief Financial Officer Jeremy Barnum, who characterised an uptick in charge offs for bad loans as reflecting a "normalisation" of the credit market, rather than a "deterioration."

 JPMorgan, the biggest US lender by assets, reported a drop in fourth-quarter profits from the year-ago period, due to costs of $2.9 billion for a Federal Deposit Insurance Corporation (FDIC) special assessment after the failures of Silicon Valley Bank and Signature Bank.